ipld/js-ipld/README.md

 - `value` - the value that resulted from the get
 - `remainderPath` - If it didn't manage to successfully resolve the whole path through or if simply the `localResolve` option was passed.
+- `cid` - the last CID to be resolved during the traversal

 ### `.getMany(cids, callback)`